Location: Inland Empire, California

 - Employee Assistance Program

-MADD is providing PPE equipment to all employees, safety training, and allowing temporary remote/work from home on a case-by-case basis.
+MADD is providing PPE equipment to all employees and safety training.

 How to Apply

-Please provide resume, cover letter, and salary requirements to Pat Rillera at Pat.Rillera@madd.org
+Please provide resume to Pat Rillera at Pat.Rillera@madd.org